-If we want to test if we can equate both means and variances across twin order and zygosity at once, we will end up with the following specification.
+If we want to test if we can equate both means across twin order and zygosity at once, we will end up with the following specification.
 Note that we use the same label across models for elements that need to be equated.

-''' twinSatModelSub2 <- mxModel(twinSatModelSub1, name = "twinSatSub2") twinSatModelSub2$MZ$expMeanMZ <- mxMatrix("Full", 1, 2, TRUE, 0, "mean") twinSatModelSub2$MZ$CholMZ <- mxMatrix("Lower", 2, 2, TRUE, 0.5, labels= c("var","MZcov","var")) twinSatModelSub2$DZ$expMeanDZ <- mxMatrix("Full", 1, 2, T, 0, "mean") twinSatModelSub2$MZ$CholDZ <- mxMatrix("Lower", 2, 2, T, 0.5, labels= c("var","DZcov","var")) twinSatFitSub2 <- mxRun(twinSatModelSub2) '''
+''' twinSatModelSub2 <- mxModel(twinSatModelSub1, name = "twinSatSub2") twinSatModelSub2$MZ$expMeanMZ <- mxMatrix("Full", 1, 2, TRUE, 0, "mean") twinSatModelSub2$DZ$expMeanDZ <- mxMatrix("Full", 1, 2, TRUE, 0, "mean") twinSatFitSub2 <- mxRun(twinSatModelSub2) '''